 7. Renting An Apartment/House In Sydney.

 There are over 500 suburbs in Sydney, ranging from uber-urban to beachy, to park-like, to village-esque in setting.

 Of course, the prices vary as do the types of housing available.
 Where you end up will depend upon how much space you need and how close you’d like to be to work.
 The rental market is super competitive with a vacancy rate of less than 1%.

 This is the most effective method for finding a long-term rental in Sydney:

-Perform a search for properties in an area which interests you and take note of scheduled viewing times.
+- Perform a search for properties in an area that interests you and take note of scheduled viewing times.
 (These are usually held on Saturdays, with each property open for 30 minutes).

 Most property agents encourage you to submit your tenancy applications online.
 Ask them for website details before you leave the property.

 Once you submit your application, expect a response within 3-4 business days.